EPIC 7 DAYS IN JORDAN ITINERARY – ARZO TRAVELS

 Jordan Pass

 You most likely will have to pay for your visa.
-As a visitor from the EU (Germany), the visa cost is about $56.
+For a visitor from the EU (Germany), the visa cost is about $56.
 If you stay for at least 3 nights in Jordan, you can buy the Jordan Pass (online or on arrival).
 The price for a Jordan Pass is around $100-113.

 With the Jordan Pass, you will get entry to over 40 attractions in Jordan – including Petra, Jerash, and more.
 However, you must decide whether you want a 1, 2, or 3-day Pass for Petra and can’t change that later.